EuroLinux/eurolinux-migration-scripts/README.md

 or if the directory `/sys` is mounted as read-only.
 Make sure none of this applies, otherwise the migration will not succeed.
 An example of an error is presented later on.
-You system may have custom kernel modules installed.
+Your system may have custom kernel modules installed.
 If they are managed by DKMS and your package manager takes care of this, they will most likely be available out-of-the-box after the migration succeeds.
 Still it's recommended that a manual verification be performed.
 Modules